 Our current world-leading science base rests on the foundation of historic continuous investment.
-Here we set out a selection of examples to show why continued support for UK science has never been more crucial.
+Here we set out a selection of our activities aimed at showing why continued support for UK science has never been more crucial.

 We have put together a briefing ahead of the Autumn Statement, which will detail the Government's plans for the UK economy and public finance, based on forecasts from the Office of Budget Responsibility; it will accompany the Government's Budget Statement on Wednesday 23rd November 2016.

 We have put together a briefing collating ministerial appointments and their responsibilities across the Government departments.
 For more information please see the Office for Life Sciences and the Department for Business, Energy & Industrial Strategy websites.

 We have put together a briefing highlighting the references to science in the HM Treasury analysis: the long term economic impact of EU membership and the alternatives, published by HM Government on 18th April 2016.